JustlyAI/rag-with-ragas-example/README.md

 Replace `your_openai_api_key_here` with your actual OpenAI API key.

-The current implementation defaults to 'gpt-4-turbo' for the LLM model and OpenAI's 'text-embedding-3-larg'e' for the embeddings model.
+The current implementation defaults to 'gpt-4-turbo' for the LLM model and OpenAI's 'text-embedding-3-large' for the embeddings model.

 ## Quick Start

-**Run these 3 commands to check the application components:**(Follow Docker Instructions if your system is incompatible.)
+**Run these 3 commands to check the application components:**

 ```sh
 python -m app.chat